yceruto/solid-symfony/README.md

-# solid-symfony
-SOLID principles on Symfony apps
+# SOLID Principles on Symfony applications